-A visit to the emergency room, however, may not be necessary.
+A visit to the emergency room, however, may not be needed.

-How well you do depends on the amount of chalk swallowed and how quickly treatment is received.
-The faster you get medical help, the better the chance for recovery.
+How well the person does depends on the amount of chalk swallowed and how quickly treatment is received.
+The faster the person gets medical help, the better the chance for recovery.